appelqvistelias/yrgo-lia-event/README.md

 ### Database Setup

-Create the following tables in your Supabase database or Postgres instance.
+Create the following tables in your Supabase database.
 These tables store the essential data for companies, students, programs, and specializations.

 ```SQL
 -- programs